 The best place to buy your plumbing supplies is at the local plumbing store, or at the store where you bought the fixtures.
-Buying pipes from online stores can be fun but you must choose companies with good reputation.
+Buying pipes from online stores can be fun, but you must choose companies with a good reputation.

 Always buy top quality brands for your plumbing needs because they often offer stock parts designed to fit the main products perfectly.

-How to Care for Kitchen Sink and Drain
+How to Care for the Kitchen Sink and Drain

-Minor clogs can easily be removed by using a plunger.
+- Use a Plunger to Remove Clogs: Minor clogs can easily be removed by using a plunger.
 It is a rubber suction cap attached to a long wooden handle.
 Cover the drain completely with the cap and push down several times.
 The forced gusts of air will push down the jam inside the pipe.
-If the sink has double drain, seal the other one to avoid splashing water all over the place.
+If the sink has a double drain, seal the other one to avoid splashing water all over the place.

 Plumbing of High-Rise Condos